Monday, September 2, 2024

 The pre-hispanic juego de pelota (ball game) was played throughout Mesoamerica.
 The inhabitants of the region called the Huasteca may have adopted the juego de pelota during their early contacts with the Olmecs, who invented it.
 The area of play included the long narrow court, as well as the sides of the structures which parallel it.
 Elite spectators stood on the tops of the parallel structures, while lesser folks sat on the steps of adjacent buildings.
 The exact rules of the game differed somewhat from one culture or civilization to another, but the basic elements of the game were the same.

 In the previous posting, we looked at Plaza de Mirador, the most important ceremonial area of Tancama.
 The focus in that posting was on the structures that form the boundaries of the south and west sides of the Plaza.
 This time, we will examine the ball court, located inside the Plaza, as well as the palaces and temples which form its northern and eastern boundaries.
 For maps showing how to get to Jalpan and from there to the Tancama Archeological Zone, see Parts 1 and 5 of this series.
+This is the third of five parts within my Sierra Gorda series that will focus on the Huastecs and their city of Tancama.

 Overview